How to Win the Hearts and Minds of Trade Show Attendees

 Wining the Hearts and Minds of Any Trade Show Attendee

-Trade shows can be brutal for attendees and exhibitors alike.
+Trade shows can be brutal for trade show attendees and exhibitors alike.
 Just consider the intensive planning, travel, installation, and long hours before, during, and after the show hours.
 It’s a big commitment, both physically and financially, so smart trade show marketers look for creative tricks to entice attendees to visit their booth

 Of course, there’s no substitute for the basics of pre-show marketing, exhibit design, branding, and staff training.
 That goes without saying.
 Beyond that, many exhibitors neglect to create an environment where attendees feel comfortable and want to spend time.
 Thankfully, it doesn’t have to cost an arm and a leg to win the hearts and minds of potential clients.
 Feed them.
 Give them a place to relax.
 And get them charged up!